Poundednote/3D-renderer-demo/README.md

 # 3D Renderer Demo
 I originally had planned this to be a full 3d game engine however I want to put this project on hold here while I focus on other things.
 What I have managed to accomplish though, is a full 3d software rasteriser that has rudimentary mesh support.
 I primarily did this to better understand how computers handle 3d graphics.
+I also have implemented a procedurally generated world, with a physics engine.
+The world models planets and suns where the planets orbit the suns.
+The suns use Area lighting with a radial linear falloff and have a bloom effect applied to them.